bazelbuild/bazel/site/docs/skylark/rules-tutorial.md

 Target //:bin1 up-to-date (nothing to build)
 ```

-We registered an action.
-This means that we taught Bazel how to generate the
+The `ctx.actions.write` function registered an action, which taught Bazel
-file.
-But Bazel won't create the file until it is actually requested.
-So the
+how to generate the file.
+But Bazel won't create the file until it is
-last thing to do is tell Bazel that the file is an output of the rule, and not a
+actually requested.
+So the last thing to do is tell Bazel that the file
-temporary file used within the rule implementation.
+is an output of the rule, and not a temporary file used within the rule
+implementation.

 ```python
 def _foo_binary_impl(ctx):